2017 FINA Swimming World Cup

-The 2017 FINA Swimming World Cup was a series of eight two-day meets in eight different cities between August and November 2017.
-This edition was held in the usual short-course (25 meter pool) format.
+The 2017 FINA Swimming World Cup was a series of eight two-day meets in eight cities between August and November 2017.
+This edition was held in the usual short-course (25-meter pool) format.
 Like the previous short course World Cup in 2016, 36 events were scheduled.

 Meets

 The 2017 World Cup consisted of the following eight meets, which were divided into three clusters.
 Eindhoven returned after having been omitted for the last two editions, while Paris and Dubai were dropped in comparison to the previous year.
 The other seven cities were the same as the previous year.